Digital Marketing Trends for Japan 2018

 Geomarketing has a lot of potential in a country as densely and highly populated as Japan.
 Which is why we think geomarketing is a topic worthy of this list.

-Without getting into the debate surrounding the word “content” itself, inbound marketing and content marketing are topics once again at the top of digital marketers’ minds.
+Without getting into the debate surrounding the word “content” itself, inbound marketing and content marketing are topics once again at the top of digital marketing practitioners’ minds.

 As search engine algorithms continue to grow more sophisticated, content that is most relevant to users is being rewarded with better ranks in search engine results.
 The effect of this focus on “relevancy” by search engines has been a change in the efficacy of certain SEO tactics brands could previously employ, and a revived interest in providing content which is relevant and of value to users as a way to attract potential business.